StuartJO/ThalamicGradients/README.md

 Under the "Target cluster" dropdown menu, load in a cluster.
 The table in the bottom of the webpage (called "Differentially Over-Expressed") will then update.
 There is a download button next to the header, use that to download the data.
 Repeat for all the clusters.
 This gives all the cell classes (we renamed each file according to the name of each cluster e.g.,"TH Fibroblast-Like_Dcn [#6]" would be named "TH_Fibroblast-Like_Dcn.csv".
 Note we made additional clusters by combining all neuron clusters into a single file, and combining all the oligodendrocyte clusters into a single file (with the "_ALL" suffix added.)
 Place these in ./data/gene_data/gene_lists

 Next, up the top click the "Subclusters" header.
-Under the "Target Subcluster" dropdown menu, load in a subclusters.
+Under the "Target Subcluster" dropdown menu, load in the subclusters.
 Repeat as above for only neuron subclusters (we renamed each file according to the _number_ of each cluster e.g., "TH Neuron.Gad1Gad2.Six3-Adcy1 [#3-1]" would be called "3-1.csv").
 Place these in ./data/gene_data/gene_lists/subclusters

 To get the TSNE coordinates, make sure you have selected the "Subclusters" tab and click the "tSNE" button underneath.
 Then click the "Display" tab in the Parameters box.
 Under "t-SNE Plot Settings", set the "Downsample Cell" to "Show all".
 Then click the download button up the top (or just click this link